Far-right US politicians label lockdowns anti-constitutional - KVIA

 North Dakota’s closure of businesses and schools ordered by Republican Gov. Doug Burgum even managed to draw ire from a doctor-politician, Republican Assemblyman Rick Becker.

 Politicians angry with lockdown orders had a meaningful impact on policy last week after Republican state lawmakers overturned Democratic Gov. Laura Kelly’s executive order limiting the size of religious gatherings to 10 people.
-The gathering limit was upheld Saturday by the Kansas Supreme Court.
+Kelly challenged the action, and the Kansas Supreme Court reinstated her order on technical grounds.

 Even mostly liberal California saw a rebellious sign last week, when angry anglers disrupted a teleconference with state regulators who had planned to discuss a potential limited ban on freshwater sportfishing in several rural countries.
 Many callers mistakenly thought a statewide ban might be imposed.